In this post, we reveal everything you need to know about alkaline water, including its benefits and how to make it at home. Let's dive in!

 A personal copper water bottle is a great, safe, easy and inexpensive way to make homemade alkaline water!
 When water is stored in a copper vessel, a few things take place.
 For starters, copper is anti-bacterial and anti-viral, meaning it purifies the water it holds.
 In fact, scientists have found that copper is such an effective anti-microbial surface that it can kill serious bacteria like E.coli and salmonella in a matter of a few hours.
-In addition, copper has been shown to inactivate COVID-19.
 For a great summary of the research on copper's anti-microbial properties, read our post on the subject here.

 If wishing to alkalize water with a copper bottle efficiently, we suggest buying a hammered copper water bottle.
 Hammered copper water bottles have a greater surface area with which to infuse and charge the water with copper ions.

 A hammered copper water bottle by Copper H2O